robjohnnoble/robjohnnoble.github.io/_pages/about.md

   - /about.html
 ---

-I use mathematical and computational models to investigate the evolution and ecology of cancer, in collaboration with experimental biologists and clinicians.
+I use data-driven mathematical and computational models to investigate the evolution and ecology of cancer, in collaboration with experimental biologists and clinicians.

-I am establishing a mathematical oncology group at [City, University of London](https://www.city.ac.uk/about/schools/mathematics-computer-science-engineering/mathematics) focussed on four [research themes](research.md):
+I lead a mathematical oncology group at [City, University of London](https://www.city.ac.uk/about/schools/mathematics-computer-science-engineering/mathematics) focussed on four [research themes](research.md):
 * Pursuing a systematic understanding of somatic evolution;
 * Developing methods for patient-specific tumour progression forecasting;
 * Devising treatment strategies that optimally manipulate tumour evolutionary dynamics;